MickHarrigan/bevy-game-jam/docs/Level 1.md

-Objective: Harvest enough flowers to fill the colony's energy level.
-Once the energy level surpasses the hive energy requirement threshold, welcome home bees.
+Objective: Get enough pollen to be able to lift the flag out of the literal ground as bees and bring it back to the hive.